 Of note, people who have both diabetes and CKD should not limit protein this much.
 Aim for 0.8 g/kg body weight if you have diabetes.
 (1)

 On dialysis, protein needs increase.
-A diet high in protein is important to maintain muscles and prevent poor nutrition in people on dialysis.
-Protein recommendations go up to 1.2 g/kg body weight per day for people on dialysis.
+A diet high in protein is important to maintain muscle and prevent poor nutrition in people on dialysis.
+Protein recommendations go up to 1.2 grams of protein per kilogram body weight per day for people on dialysis.
 (1)

 Protein needs are tricky and may be different based on your body size, nutrition status, medical history, and age.
 Ask your dietitian how much protein is right for you!

-If kidney disease progresses to stage 4 or 5, high blood potassium levels are more common.
-The kidney is not able to get rid of potassium as well and it can build up in your blood.
-If blood potassium starts to go up, then cutting back how much potassium you eat is a good idea.
+If kidney disease progresses to stage 4 or 5, high blood potassium levels (aka hyperkalemia) are more common.
+The kidneys are not able to get rid of potassium as well.
+Potassium can build up in your body and, in severe cases, cause serious issues like heart arrhythmias.
+If your blood potassium level is high, then cutting back how much potassium you eat is a good idea.
 (1)

-Artificial phosphorus should be limited for everyone with kidney disease, no matter the stage.
+Artificial phosphorus should be limited for nearly everyone with kidney disease, no matter the stage.

 Natural sources of phosphorus, such as in whole grains, beans, nuts, seeds, and lentils, usually do not need to be restricted until very advanced CKD (if ever).
-This is especially true if phosphorus from animal products is avoided and plant proteins with natural phosphorus are eaten in place of meat, chicken and fish at meals.
+This is especially true if phosphorus from animal products is avoided and plant proteins are used in place of meat, chicken and fish at meals.

 Dietary Acid Load